huangyibo/huangyibo.github.io/_pages/about.md

 ---

-I am currently a Ph.D. student in Network and information Security Lab (NiSL) at Fudan University, under the co-supervision of Prof. Jie Wu, [Prof. Yang Xu](https://yangxu.info/) and Prof. Zhihui Lv.
+I am currently a Ph.D. student in Network and information Security Lab (NiSL) at Fudan University, co-advised by Prof. Jie Wu, [Prof. Yang Xu](https://yangxu.info/) and Prof. Zhihui Lv.
 Prior to joining FDU, I received B.S. in Software Engineering from Central South University in 2016.

 My research interests mainly lie in the fields of Distributed System, Networked System and Data Center Network.